 Neck pain is very common in today’s fast-paced world.
 Who has time for it?
 Yet, it seems to affect almost everyone at one time or another.
 Most of us shrug it off and continue on.
 However, sometimes neck pain can really put a crick in your day.
 Sometimes, it is so bothersome that it makes you begin to worry if something serious is wrong.
 In this article, we will discuss some red flags to be aware of and, then, we will consider a natural way to find relief for neck pain that has been successful for many.

 Rest assured, most cases of neck pain are not serious.
 If you have been involved in an accident or the pain you feel is extremely severe or something you find very odd, it is important to seek immediate medical care.
 Don’t ignore something you feel is serious.
-It is better to get told everything is fine than to find yourself ignoring a serious health condition and paying the consequences.
 The following information refers to non-emergency situations and can help you decide whether or not you need to seek the care of a professional for your neck pain.

 Red Flags to Pay Attention to for Neck Pain

 Thankfully it is very rare, but neck pain can be a warning sign of cancer, an autoimmune disease, a structural problem (spinal cord injury or threat to a vital blood vessel), or an infection.
 Realize though, these situations create hard-to-miss signs and symptoms in addition to pain.
 They are also likely to be diagnosed quickly.
 This means, if it feels serious, go have it looked at by a professional.
 The general rule of thumb is that when the following 3 things are present, it is a good time to make an appointment to have your neck pain checked out.

 The 3 red flags to watch for are: